20 July – 9 November 2019

 in July 2018, The Politics of Pleasure is a series of Black feminist programmes exploring pleasure as a politics of refusal.

-The project centres Black gender non-conforming, non-binary, trans and femme audiences and engages the research and practices of a pioneering group of visual artists, authors, DJ scholars, pleasure activists and other participants.
+The project centres Black gender non-conforming, non-binary, trans and femme audiences and engages the research and practices of a pioneering group of visual artists, writers, fashion designers, DJ scholars, pleasure activists and other participants.

-Interweaving installations, talks, performance-lectures, workshops and more, The Politics of Pleasure explores the intersections of pleasure with a range of topics including the politics of presence, power and the erotic and representations of Black female friendship.
+Interweaving installations, talks, performance-lectures, workshops and more, The Politics of Pleasure explores the intersections of pleasure with a range of topics including the politics of presence, power, the erotic, friendship, fashion and film.

 This series of programmes is curated by The Politics of Pleasure collective: PhD researcher Rita Gayle, ICA Curator of Learning Nydia A. Swaby and ICA Assistant Curator Ifeanyi Awachie.